Panchayatana (temple)

-Hindu temples are built in the Panchayatana layout: the main shrine is surrounded by four subsidiary shrines.
-The origin of the name are the Sanskrit words Pancha (five) et ayatana (containing).
+Panchayatana (पञ्चायतन) is a Hindu temple layout where the main shrine is surrounded by four subsidiary shrines.
+The origin of the name are the Sanskrit words pancha (five) and ayatana (containing), referring to a "five-shrined" layout.

 Generally, Hindu temples are built along a west-east axis.
-So the four subsidiary shrines are at the north-east, south-east, south-west, north-west.
+The four subsidiary shrines are located at the north-east, south-east, south-west, and the north-west.